 Before we begin, a quick comment: our point of focus here is product and process innovation, rather than organizational and marketing innovation.
 This way of understanding innovation can touch on many various aspects – starting from an idea for a project to the solutions used during its implementation.

-Creativity fosters unique ideas and is well-loved by many businesses, however, creative ideas don’t always lead to innovations.
+Creativity fosters unique ideas and many businesses love it, however, creative ideas don’t always lead to innovations.

 Innovation is a strategy, service, product, or business model that is both useful and novel.
 Simply put, innovation is a significant change that makes something we’re working on different from the usual approach.